whitej031788/conan-cpp-example/README.md

 The workflow in `.github/workflows/build.yml`:
 - Installs Conan via pip
-- Creates a lockfile (`conan lock create ...`) to capture full graph incl. build requirements
+- Creates a lockfile from `conanfile.py` (`conan lock create conanfile.py ... --full-graph`) to capture full graph incl. build requirements
 - Installs with `--lockfile=conan.lock`
 - Configures with the Conan toolchain and builds under the Sonar build-wrapper